Skip top navigation Skip to main content

 • Marketing majors learn a broad range of transferable skills and gain strong competence in critical thinking and hands-on business experience.

-• Marketing students are strongly encouraged to study abroad, considering the diverse and global nature of their field of study.
+• Marketing students are strongly encouraged to study abroad.

 What You'll Learn